Business awards – from venue to virtual

 As with everything at the moment, it’s hard to provide a concrete answer regarding the future of award ceremonies.
 While (at the time of writing) UK lockdown restrictions have now eased somewhat, it’s fair to say that we are still a long way off seeing crowded, indoor ‘real-world’ events taking place.
 And, when they start to happen again, the appetite and enthusiasm for them remains to be seen.
 Glittery mask, anyone?

 For the foreseeable, it looks like virtual is on the increase for award ceremonies – and, until we return to more of a sense of ‘normality’, hopefully more and more entrants will be invited to participate in an experience to remember on the big night.
-A recent Boost survey of awards organisers – gauging their thoughts on the current climate – seems encouraging for the future of virtual ceremonies, with over 80% planning a ceremony/multi-company event for their next award scheme.
+A recent Boost survey of awards organisers – gauging their thoughts on the current climate – seems encouraging for the future of virtual ceremonies, with over 80% planning a ceremony/multi-company event for their next award programme.

 If award organisers and entrants work together to inform and embrace the new way of doing things, then the ever-developing virtual awards landscape will no doubt help to keep the awards industry alive – until that swanky venue can be booked once more.